OpenAPITools/openapi-generator/samples/client/echo_api/java/apache-httpclient/README.md

 ## Recommendation

 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
-However, the instances of the api clients created from the `ApiClient` are thread-safe and can be re-used.

 ## Author